Water Technology R&D Tax Credit

 WHAT RECORDS AND SPECIFIC DOCUMENTATION DID RE-WATER KEEP?

-Similar to any tax relief, Re-Water had to save business records that outlined what it did in its R&D activities, including experimental activities and documents to prove that the work took place in a systematic manner.
+Similar to any tax relief, Re-Water had to save business records that outlined what it did in its R&D water technology activities, including experimental activities and documents to prove that the work took place in a systematic manner.
 Re-Water saved the following documentation:

 - Project records/ lab notes